-At level 1-7, the work requires knowledge of a broad range of sources of pertinent information and the skill to analyze and present the information gathered.
-The work at this level requires knowledge of related information previously released by the organization and knowledge of publishing concepts, practices, standards, and technologies for the media used.
-This knowledge is used to interpret and explain a variety of subjects and to write or edit materials tailored to specific media and audiences.
+At level 1-7, the work requires knowledge of a broad range of sources of pertinent information and the skill to analyze and present information gathered.
+Level 1-7 positions require knowledge of related information previously released by the organization as well as knowledge of publishing concepts, practices, standards, and technologies for the media used.
+Knowledge at this level is used to interpret and explain a variety of subjects and to write or edit materials tailored to specific media and audiences.
 Writers and editors at level 1-7 use knowledge of materials previously released or in process to avoid contradictions and unnecessary repetition.
 Some assignments may involve writing or editing for electronic media.
 Writers and editors may coordinate the work of designers and technicians in developing effective, accessible formats, illustrations, and tabular material to augment the written message.
 Writers and editors present the information clearly and at a level appropriate for the intended audience in order to promote thorough understanding.